-"focus our members businesses on our group vendors by setting and enforcing performance standards to measure member support;
+- "Focus our members businesses on our group vendors by setting and enforcing performance standards to measure member support;

-"utilize HTSA supported sales training to improve the sell through of products and services by increasing the selling skills of our retail and custom sales staff;
+- "Utilize HTSA supported sales training to improve the sell through of products and services by increasing the selling skills of our retail and custom sales staff;

-"continue the cross pollination of best practices among members by continuing and expanding HTSA idea-sharing events and meetings;
+- "Continue the cross pollination of best practices among members by continuing and expanding HTSA idea-sharing events and meetings;

-"increase the financial strength and acumen of the membership [in an effort to attain] more profitable and well-run businesses; and
+- "Increase the financial strength and acumen of the membership [in an effort to attain] more profitable and well-run businesses; and

-"focus on developing our position in the luxury market by providing premium marketing and customer experiences."
+- "Focus on developing our position in the luxury market by providing premium marketing and customer experiences."

-Glikes said these standards will be refined and published and he expects members will have to adhere to the resulting standards by approximately the fourth quarter of this year or the beginning of next year in order to remain in good standing with the organization.
+Glikes said that these standards will be refined and published and he expects members will have to adhere to the resulting standards by approximately the fourth quarter of this year or the beginning of next year in order to remain in good standing with the organization.

 Even without these standards, Glikes shared an example of how the group's attempts to reach this discerning category of customers are taking the desired effect.
-The organization launched a private-label magazine called HD Living last fall that was direct-mailed to wealthy consumers.
+The organization launched a private-label magazine called HD Living last fall which was direct-mailed to wealthy consumers.
 According to Glikes, a survey of members has shown that 26 percent have experienced direct sales from readers of the magazine after only two issues.
 Glikes said the third issue will mail in May to approximately 260,000 of its target consumers.